 Case in point.
-Jason Witten finished ninth in points among tight ends this past season.
+Julio Jones finished seventh in PPR points among wide receivers this past season.
 That seems pretty good, right?
-Well, he was a top-10 fantasy tight end in just 31.3 percent of his 16 starts.
-What's more, Witten scored fewer than nine PPR points in 50 percent of his games.
+Well, he was a top-10 fantasy wideout in just 18.8 percent and a top-20 wideout in just 31.3 percent of his 16 games.
+What's more, Jones scored fewer than 15 points in 56 percent of his games.
 That's a far bigger statistical factoid than his overall finish at the position.
-Anyone who had Witten on their fantasy teams knows that he was very hard to trust even at an inconsistent fantasy football position.
+Anyone who had him on their fantasy teams know that he was actually a disappointment in fantasy football.
 So, who were the best players when it came to putting up solid totals on a regular basis, and who was more name than numbers?

-Here's a look at the tight ends who finished in the top 10 most often last season (minimum seven games), along with some interesting notes on players to watch in 2018.
+Here's a look at the wide receivers who finished in the top 20 most often last season (minimum seven games), along with some interesting notes on players to watch in 2018.

 1. DeAndre Hopkins, Houston Texans (86.7 percent): Despite the fact that he played with several different quarterbacks, Hopkins was still a top-5 finisher four times and ranked in the top 10 seven times.
 In seven games with Deshaun Watson under center, Nuk ranked in the top five three times (43 percent) and in the top 10 four times (57 percent).
 He'll be one of the few first-round wide receivers in 2018 drafts.

 2. Antonio Brown, Pittsburgh Steelers (71.4 percent): The best wide receiver in fantasy football over the last several years, Brown led his position with 1,533 yards and six top-five finishes in 14 games.
 He also scored 25-plus PPR points in half of his games and led all PPR receivers in points-per-game average (22.2).
 Look for Brown to be a top-five overall pick (and the lone wideout) in 2018 fantasy drafts.